Visas and Work Permits 8 min

 • They’re already waiting on a decision on an application for permanent residence

-• They have made a claim for refugee protection, or have been recognized as a convention refugee by the Canadian authorities
+• They have claimed refugee protection, or have been recognized as a convention refugee by the Canadian authorities

-• They’re an intra-company transferee or professional under the Canada-Mexico-United States Agreement (CUSMA)
+• They’re an intra-company transferee or professional under CUSMA.

 How do I sponsor my employee’s work permit in Canada?

-Once you have obtained a positive LMIA, you must give a copy to your employee along with a copy of the employment contract.
+Once you have obtained a positive LMIA, you must give a copy to your team member along with a copy of the employment contract.
 They will need these two documents to apply for and obtain an employer-specific work permit.

 Getting a visa in Canada

-As mentioned, a work permit only gives your employee the right to work in Canada.
-In a lot of cases, they may also require a visa or an electronic travel authorization (eTA) to legally enter and stay in Canada.
+As mentioned, a work permit only gives your team members the right to work in Canada.
+In many cases, they may also require a visa or an electronic travel authorization (eTA) to legally enter and stay in Canada.

-What your employee will need depends on a number of factors, including where they are from.
+This depends on several factors, including where your team member is from.
 For example, if they hold a US passport (or possess a US Green Card), your employee will not require a visa or an eTA.

-If your employee requires a TRV, they will need to fill out an application online or at their nearest visa application center (VAC).
+Otherwise, they will likely require a temporary residence visa (TRV).
+If this is the case, your team member will need to fill out an application, either online or at their nearest visa application center (VAC).

-Your employee can apply for authorization while waiting for their work permit to be processed.
+Note that your team member can apply for this authorization while they are waiting for their work permit to be processed.
 This process may take up to 30 business days.

 Does Canada offer a digital nomad visa?

 Yes.
-Canada announced a digital nomad visa scheme in July 2023, allowing employees of a foreign company to stay in the country for up to six months (under visitor status).
+Canada announced the introduction of a digital nomad visa scheme in July 2023, allowing employees of a foreign company to stay in the country for up to six months (under visitor status).
 There is no salary threshold.

 Hire, pay, and manage relocation for your global team